"It’s never too late to try and become the person you always thought you’d be.”

 The author used his first-hand experiences of cities such as London, Manchester and Sylhet to help shape the backdrop and settings in the novel.
 Many people from the Bangladeshi community residing in Britain are originally from Sylhet.
 Sylhet is a major city in north-eastern Bangladesh, which is famous for its tea gardens and tropical forests.
 The author writes about the city to highlight the problems that plague the large garment industry there.

-For every copy sold of Lost Reunions, Shuhin is donating £0.50 to the charity ‘Rural Development Foundation Bangladesh.’
-The author feels this charity provides individuals a platform to rebuild their lives.
+For every copy sold of Lost Reunions, Shuhin Ali is donating £0.50 to the charity ‘Rural Development Foundation Bangladesh.’
+The author feels this charity provides individuals with a platform to rebuild their lives.
 He exclusively told us:

-“The mission of the charity is to provide high quality education and life-saving and life-enhancing patient care in clean and modern facilities, irrespective of creed or class.
+“The mission of the charity is to provide high-quality education and life-saving and life-enhancing patient care in clean and modern facilities, irrespective of creed or class.
 A new boys’ school has been completed, a maternity clinic is currently under construction and the building of a girls’ school will commence in the near future.”

 Shuhin is a good samaritan who often contributes to charitable causes because of their social impact.
 In the past he has run the Scottish Half Marathon, raising money for the charity, ‘Children in Crisis.’